-Always pull the doorscreen close to the centre.
+When drawing or releasing the doorscreen, care should be taken to always pull the doorscreen close to the centre.
 It is not advisable to pull close to the top or bottom as this will cause snagging and uneven running.

-A WARNING: When opening or releasing the doorscreen, care must be taken to avoid trapping fingers.
-When opening or releasing the doorscreen, care must be taken to avoid trapping fingers.
+WARNING: When opening or releasing the doorscreen, care must be taken to avoid trapping fingers.